-The purpose of the AT3 Center is to provide training and technical assistance for all AT Act Section 4 State and Territory AT Programs to support quality implementation of state level and state leadership activities and to support a national assistive technology internet site that makes general AT information available to the public and other stakeholders.
+The purpose of the AT3 Center is to provide training and technical assistance for all AT Act Programs to support quality implementation of State-Level and State Leadership activities and to support a national assistive technology internet site that makes general AT information available to the public and other stakeholders.

 A separate technical assistance provider, the National Disability Rights Network, is responsible for providing training and technical assistance for the AT Act Section 5 grantees as part of their overall technical assistance to Protection and Advocacy agencies.